boscoh/tkform/readme.md

         def __init__(self):
              tkform.Form.__init__(self, title, width, height)

 The window will appear in the top-left of the screen.
 The `width` and the `height` define the size of the window.
 You can use negative values which will set, for the `width`, to the width of the screen subtracted by the negative value.
 Similarly for `height`.
+If you want to maximize the height of the window, a value of -150 seems to work across all platforms.

 ### 2. Creating the form - the grid model